devoredevelops/BasicBlog/README.md

 # Basic Blog

-This is a very basic blog written in ASP.NET Core MVC.
+This is a blog engine written in ASP.NET Core MVC.

 ## Instructions to run